Get Inspired: How to get into Skiing

 Find your local centre in England,Wales or Scotland to get yourself on the slopes.
 The Ski Club of Northern Ireland has a useful Facebook page too.
 There's also loads of information at Disability Snowsport for anyone looking for inclusive skiing.

-Freestyle skiing consists of slopestyle, halfpipe, ski cross, moguls and aerials.
-It's designed to be as much fun as it is exercise and with the increase of indoor snow centres in the UK, you don't have to go abroad to give it a try.
-It appeals to thrill seekers and is often one of the most intense sports you can compete in.
-The acrobatic nature of the various disciplines helps to tone the core muscle group and a day's worth of skiing can burn over 3,000 calories.
+- Freestyle skiing is designed to be as much fun as it is exercise and with the increase of indoor snow centres in the UK, you don't have to go abroad to give it a try.
+It appeals to thrill-seekers and is one of the most intense sports you can compete in.

-Ski jump is a complex, daring sport, which requires a great deal of skill and technique to compete successfully.
-Flexibility is key.
-Jumps also require strong balance, solid stamina and muscle mass.
+- Ski jump is a complex, daring sport, which requires a great deal of skill and technique to compete successfully.
 There are no fully fledged ski jump facilities in the UK, so to try the sport for real you will have to head to continental Europe.
-Contact the Snowsport association in your area to find a regional development officer who you can speak to first and find out what help is available.

 Whether you have been a keen skier in the past or just have an interest in developing talent, coaching opportunities are available.
 Find out about becoming a coach in England,Northern Ireland,Wales and Scotland.
 You can also try Sports Coach UK.